 RESPONSIBILITY FOR DATA PROTECTION

-Kingston Grammar School has appointed the Bursar as its Privacy Officer who will deal with all your requests and enquiries concerning the school’s uses of your personal data (see section on Your Rights below) and endeavour to ensure that all personal data is processed in compliance with this policy and Data Protection Law.
+Kingston Grammar School has appointed The Director of Finance & Operations as its Privacy Officer who will deal with all your requests and enquiries concerning the school’s uses of your personal data (see section on Your Rights below) and endeavour to ensure that all personal data is processed in compliance with this policy and Data Protection Law.

 Kingston Grammar School